oviniciuscesar/searchA-Star/README.md

    |--> Node C: (0.065612 0.428811 0.677328)

 ```
+This shows how a single node can lead to multiple destinations, forming a directed ``graph`` structure that the `A*` algorithm will traverse.
 The search process will evaluate different paths in this graph, based on the weights and the configured search mode (e.g., ``lowest cost`` or ``highest cost``), to find the optimal route from the current node to a target.